wspr/body-segment-param/README.md

 ## Zatsiorsky's CT scan data

-This data has been extracted from "Kinetics of Human Motion", input manually by two different people and cross-checked in Matlab for accuracy.
+This data has been extracted from Zatsiorski (2002), "Kinetics of Human Motion", Human Kinetics, input manually by two different people and cross-checked in Matlab for accuracy.

 ### Mean data

 * `zats-mean-female-bsp.csv`:    Table A2.5
 * `zats-mean-female-comgyr.csv`: Table A2.11
+* `zats-mean-male-bsp.csv`:      Table  4.4
 * `zats-mean-male-comgyr.csv`:   Table A2.11

 ### Weight/height regression models